-Notes: In black: calibration matching our empirical passthrough from inflation to nominal wage growth expectations ($\gamma = 0.47$).
-In dashed gray: calibration matching counterfactual of unity passthrough from inflation to nominal wage growth expectations ($\gamma = 0.26$).
+Notes: In black: calibration matching our empirical passthrough from inflation to nominal wage growth expectations $(\gamma = 0.875, \zeta_w = 0.675)$.
+In dashed gray: calibration matching counterfactual of unity passthrough from inflation to nominal wage growth expectations $(\gamma = 0.65, \zeta_w = 0.306)$.
 In red: x axis.

-Consider Figure 2, where the economy is subject to a one standard deviation positive demand shock.
-Relative to the counterfactual of unit passthrough, real wages rise by less, which results in a larger increase in labor hours that further feeds positively into output and consumption.
-Consumers' utility is affected by two opposing forces: It declines in response to working more along both the extensive and the intensive margins, but it increases in response to higher consumption.
-The former channel is considerably larger in the case of 20 percent passthrough compared with full passthrough, yielding a larger decline in utility even though inflation has risen by less.
+Consider Figure 2, where the economy is subject to a one standard deviation positive demand shock.12 Relative to the counterfactual of unit passthrough, real wages decline, which results in a larger increase in labor hours that further feeds positively into output and consumption.
+Consumers' utility is affected by two opposing forces: It declines in response to working more along both the extensive and the intensive margins, but it increases in response to higher consumption.13 The former channel is considerably larger in the case of 20 percent passthrough compared with full passthrough, yielding a larger decline in utility even though inflation has risen by less.

-$^{^{9}}$ The standard deviation of the demand shock is set equal to 1.
+$^{^{12}}$ The standard deviation of the demand shock is set equal to 1.

-10It is worth noting that hours in the model fluctuate in response to both the demand and the supply shocks that drive inflation up, while the survey respondents indicated that they did not expect to change their hours in response to higher inflation, indicating some tension between the theoretical model and the empirical data.
+13It is worth noting that hours in the model fluctuate in response to both the demand and the supply shocks that drive inflation up, while the survey respondents indicated that they did not expect to change their hours in response to higher inflation, indicating some tension between the theoretical model and the empirical data.
 We leave the resolution of this conundrum for future work.